Recoskie/JDasm/docs/Basics.md

 <br />

-Octal uses base 8.
-Which is the byte character codes 0 to 7.
+Octal uses base 8, which is the byte character codes 0 to 7.
 The last Octal digit is also equal to the last 3 digit binary combination 111 = 7.

 <br />

 So 7+1=10 in pace value.
 Thus every octal digit is 3 binary digits.
-Thus to change the value back to binary we go.
+Thus to change the value back to binary, we go.

 <br />